izuminka/core_ML_AI_concepts_algorithms/README.md

 # Organization
-Here is the collection of code I wrote for my upper division CS165A - Artificial Intelligence and CS165B Machine Learning classes I took at UCSB.
+Here is the collection of projects I wrote for my upper division CS165A - Artificial Intelligence and CS165B Machine Learning classes I took at UCSB.
 Projects are implemented from scratch and demostrate my undestanding of core concepts and algorithms in AI and ML.

 ### Projects list (all are implemented in Python 3)
 - **Naive Bayes Classifier**